rickhowe/wrapwidth/README.md

     - N = 0: disables the *wrapwidth*

 * `:[range]Wrapwidth!`
-  * Redraw the *wrapwidth* virtual spaces set in the current buffer (since patch 9.0.1762).
+  * Repair and redraw the *wrapwidth* virtual spaces set in the current buffer (since patch 9.0.1762).
 It can be useful when those spaces are accidentally displaced by other virtual text than *wrapwidth*.

 #### Options